elbobo/aframe-animation-toggle-component/README.md

 # aframe-animation-toggle-component
-An aframe component that toggles the direction of animations each time they are triggered.
+An aframe component that toggles the direction of `animation` `dir` attribures each time they are triggered.
+Must be used in combination with the animation component.

 ![Multisrc component animated demo](https://github.com/elbobo/aframe-animation-toggle-component/blob/master/toggle_light.gif?raw=true)

 # What?

 A simple component that flips the direction (`dir` attribute) on completion of an `animation` attribute.
 So you only need to specify one animation then each time it is triggered it will play in the opposite direction to its previous cycle.
+See [aframe docs](https://aframe.io/docs/0.9.0/components/animation.html#sidebar) for more detail on the animation component

 # How?